Mike-in-Maine/Install_Django_on_Dreamhost_2024/README_GUIDE.md

 Go to Website/SFTP Users & Files/.

-Create a New User (johnny).
-Select a name (johnny), server (shared), password you can remember (99beers99), turn on SSH and leave it on bin/bash.
+Create a New User (we will use johnny for demonstration purposes).
+Select a name (johnny), server (shared), password you can remember (99beers99 for demonstration purposes), turn on SSH and leave it on bin/bash.

 Go back to: Website/Manage Websites/ and select your website and click on Manage

 Go to Website/Manage your site/Login Info

-To change the user associated with this website (doesnt have to have a domain attached to it yet), activate Secure SSH access.
+To change the user associated with this website (doesn't have to have a domain attached to it yet), activate Secure SSH access.
 This might take a while.
 Once over, you will have a new button available: Switch Username/Switch User.
 Select (johnny on xyzserver-abc) user from the drop down menu.
 Save Changes.
 This might take a while.

+SSH user and website are now addedd to Dreamhost and you can log in via SSH.

+### STEP2: Log into the server via SSH.
+What is the IP address of the website? you can find it by going to : Website/Manage Websites/Website/Manage your site/Manage.
+An FTP-like window will open with folders.
+The URL contains an IP address.
+Thats the one.
+Copy it and paste it into any SSH app like Putty or Bitwise SSH Client.

+The SSH Requires a user and password which are the ones you created:

+Server: IP you found on previous step
+User: johnny
+Pass: 99beer99

+You are in.
+If it gives you any problems its because on Bitwise you actually have to select from the menu below Username that this connection will require a password otherwise it will not connect at all.

+### STEP3:

 ## Overview